SolidBlock-cn/extshape/UpdateLog-en.md

 ### 1.5.0

 The update does not seem obvious, but code is changed from head to toe, actually.
-Mod is tested repetitively to ensure the stability, and published only rounds of debugs and modifications.
+Mod is tested repetitively to ensure stability, and published only rounds of debugs and modifications.
 This version is developed at the same time with BRRP, so the developing process can find out BRRP-related issues as well.

 - Since this version, the mod relies on BRRP (Better Runtime Resource Pack).
 As BRRP nests ARRP, it's not required to install ARRP anymore.
 - Optimized code massively, and unnecessary codes are removed.
-- Blocks base on pumpkin, melon, moss, shroomlight, nether wart block, warped wart block can be composted.
+- Blocks based on pumpkin, melon, moss, shroomlight, nether wart block, warped wart block can be composted.
 - Re-added nether wart walls and crimson wart walls, and added walls made from wool and moss.
 - Added more tags:
     - Now more blocks based on gold block and raw gold block are loved by piglins (item tag `#piglin_loved`).